flatironinstitute/disBatch/Readme.md

 `--kvsserver`, `--taskcommand`, and `--taskserver` implement advanced functionality (placing disBatch in an existing shared key store context and allowing for a programmatic rather than textual task interface).
 Contact the authors for more details.

-### Status file

-The `_status.txt` file contains tab-delimited lines of the form:

-    314	315	-1	worker032	8016	0	10.0486528873	1458660919.78	1458660929.83	0	""	0	""	'cd /path/to/workdir ; myprog argsFor314 > task314.log 2>&1'

-These fields are:

-  1. Flags: The first field, blank in this case, may contain `E`, `O`, `R`, `B`, or `S` flags.
-     Each program/task should be invoked in such a way that standard error and standard output end up in appropriate files.
-If that's not the case `E` or `O` flags will be raised. `R` indicates that the task returned a non-zero exit code. `B` indicates a barrier (see below). `S` indicates the job was skipped (this may happen during "resume" runs).
-  1. Task ID: The `314` is the 0-based index of the task (starting from the beginning of the task file, incremented for each task, including repeats).
-  1. Line number: The `315` is the 1-based line from the task file.
-Blank lines, comments, directives and repeats may cause this to drift considerably from the value of Task ID.
-  1. Repeat index: The `-1` is the repeat index (as in this example, `-1` indicates this task was not part of a repeat directive).
-  1. Node: `worker032` identifies the node on which the task ran.
-  1. PID: `8016` is the PID of the bash shell used to run the task.
-  1. Exit code: `0` is the exit code returned.
-  1. Elapsed time: `10.0486528873` (seconds),
-  1. Start time:`1458660919.78` (epoch based),
-  1. Finish time: `1458660929.83` (epoch based).
-  1. Bytes of *leaked* output (not redirected to a file),
-  1. Output snippet (up to 80 bytes consisting of the prefix and suffix of the output),
-  1. Bytes of leaked error output,
-  1. Error snippet,
-  1. Command: `cd ...` is the text of the task (repeated from the task file, but see below).

 ### Considerations for large runs

 If you do submit jobs with order 10000 or more tasks, you should